haiwen/seafile-admin-docs/manual/setup/architecture.md

 # Architecture

-Seafile Docker and other components are built using x86 architecture.
-Starting from version 13.0, we started to support the ARM architecture.
+Seafile Docker and its components are support both x86 and ARM64 architecture.
+You can find detailes below.

 ## Support status